szbrooks2017/threejs_foundations/03-transform-objects/readme.md

 # 03-transform-objects

+## About
 Exploring matrices and transforming objects.
+In this repository we will learn:
+- What a Vector3 is
+- What an Object3D is
+- How to transform, scale, and move objects
+- How to make an object look at another.

 ## Setup
 Download [Node.js](https://nodejs.org/en/download/).